orchardup/docker-mysql/README.md

 Environment variables
 ---------------------

  - `MYSQL_ROOT_PASSWORD`: The password for the root user, set every time the server starts.
+Defaults to a blank password, which is handy for development, but you should probably set this to something in production.